ExecutiveOrder6102/ruby-rails-docker-compose-template/README.md

       - `POSTGRES_USER`
       - `POSTGRES_PASSWORD`
     - Note: You will need to ensure that `config/database.yml` are reading these variables
+    - This does raise the question of "why not set postgres to trust, remove all auth", however I don't believe in devs having the habit of not having any credentials between services.
+Especially when connecting to DB's, only takes one person to run the wrong script and possibly wipe a staging/dev DB in the wrong environment.
 - pgAdmin in DESKTOP mode [running on port 8080](localhost:8080), no password required
   - automatically imported credentials for the db connection string, no configuration required.
 Just expand and go straight into the db! ![](docs/img/pgadmin.png) Wow, magic 🌈.
   ***Certainly not a massive pain in the backside to get it work, I'm not annoyed whilst writing this.
 Not at all***